-SLOAN! asked Oliver Eaton, an experienced osteopath at ProHealth Clinic, to share how he cured himself of fibromyalgia and offer advice on how those affected by fibromyalgia can use the same treatments and techniques to overcome the condition.
+SLOAN! asked Oliver Eaton, an experienced osteopath at ProHealth Clinic, to share how he cured himself of fibromyalgia.
+This post offers first-hand advice on how those affected by fibromyalgia can use the same treatments and techniques.

-The NHS estimates that 2-4.5% of people in the UK may have fibromyalgia syndrome – estimating between 1.2 million and 2.8 million people.
-75-90% of people with fibromyalgia syndrome are women.
+The NHS estimates that 2-4.5% of people in the UK may have fibromyalgia syndrome – estimating between 1.2 million and 2.8 million people -of whom a staggering 75-90% are women.

-It’s a condition that conventional medicine currently has no answer for and sufferers are often prescribed with long lists of symptom-managing medication with often damaging side effects.
-There are many well documented alternative treatments available that, unfortunately, doctors and consultants aren’t aware of as they aren’t part of their university curriculum.
+It’s a condition that conventional medicine currently has no answer for.
+Unfortunately, sufferers are often prescribed with ‘symptom-managing medication’ that often comes with debilitating side effects.
+But there are many well-documented alternative treatments available that doctors and consultants aren’t always educated on during their medical studies.

 What is Fibromyalgia?